awsdocs/amazon-ec2-user-guide/doc_source/monitor-dlm-cw-metrics.md

 Use the `SnapshotsCopiedRegionFailed` metric to identify when your policies fail to copy snapshots to other Regions\.

 For example, if your policy copies snapshots across Regions daily, you can create an alarm that sends an SMS to your engineering team when the `sum` of `SnapshotCrossRegionCopyFailed` is greater than `0` over a `1` hour period\.
-This can useful for verifying whether subsequent snapshots in the lineage were successfully copied by the policy\.
+This can be useful for verifying whether subsequent snapshots in the lineage were successfully copied by the policy\.

 You can use the following command to create this alarm: